 We do not process your application while you wait.
 We do not provide timelines regarding specific applications.
 More complex Record Checks or those that require further research may be delayed.
 The completed Criminal Record Check will be mailed to your address.

 The Winnipeg Police Service will provide the results of a completed police criminal Record Check only to you, the applicant.
 This information will note convictions and outstanding charges.
 It is your decision to discuss the results of a Police Record Check with the agency where you want to work or volunteer.

-Important: Please give careful consideration to completing the optional Part (Consent For a Criminal Record Check and Disclosure For a Sexual Offence For Which a Pardon Has Been Granted or Issued) either when applying in person or online.
-It may be required if you are going to be working or volunteering in an area where you are in contact with vulnerable people.
-A vulnerable person is defined as a person under 18 years of age and who, because of their age, disability, or other circumstances, whether temporary or permanent are:
+Important: Please give careful consideration to completing the optional Part (Consent For a Criminal Record Check and Disclosure For a Sexual Offence For Which a pardon Has Been Granted or Issued) when applying in person or online.
+This may be required for working or volunteering in an area where you are in contact with vulnerable people -defined as a person under 18 years of age and who, because of their age, disability, or other circumstances, whether temporary or permanent are:

 The Winnipeg Police Service can only complete a Vulnerable Sector Screening for residents of the City of Winnipeg.
-You must have ID that shows Winnipeg as your permenent residence.
+You must have ID that shows Winnipeg as your permanent address.
 If you are a non-resident of the City of Winnipeg, you must make this application to the police service that is responsible for policing in your jurisdiction.